codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a group of killer whales playing instruments?
-An Orca-stra.
+What do you call an alligator in a vest?
+An in-vest-igator!

 ## Daily Trivia

-Which programming language shares its name with an island in Indonesia?
+Which computer hardware device provides an interface for all other connected devices to communicate?
- 1. Java
+ 1. Random Access Memory
- 2. Jakarta
+ 2. Hard Disk Drive
- 3. C
+ 3. Central Processing Unit
- 4. Python
+ 4. Motherboard

 <details>
   <summary>Answer</summary>
-  Java
+  Motherboard
 </details>